Back to Projects

 Project Summary

-• Explored multiple proportion and surface studies during the ideation phase
+• Explored multiple proportion and surface studies during the ideation phase, guided by a conceptual brief imagining a collaborative Lamborghini–Ferrari design language

-• Built a detailed clay model to validate form and volume
+• Built a detailed clay model to validate form, volume, and physical proportions

-• Digitally refined details (highlights, reflections, surface tension) in Photoshop
+• Digitally refined highlights, reflections, and surface transitions in Photoshop